Kingston & Surrey MVS

 What does a volunteer crew member do?

 Three or four crew members is the ideal number for a patrol on Blue Light for comfort and to ensure that everyone has a job to do.
-Two or three crew members for smaller vessels.
+Two or three crew members for Surrey Volunteer.
 All crew members will be encouraged to engage with the public as well take turns to helm (steer) the vessels and handle the ropes when coming alongside or leaving a mooring, or going through a lock.

 We will regularly talk to river users on the water and passers-by on the riverbank and offer advice and practical assistance where we can, but we will not challenge or confront individuals.
 In cases of anti-social behaviour, crew members will observe, educate if appropriate and report, but not intervene.